-All student currently enrolled in a UTSC undergraduate degree program, from any major and all academic levels of study are eligible to present their work in one of two presentation streams:
+All student currently enrolled in a UTSC undergraduate degree program, from any major and all academic levels of study, are eligible to present their work in one of two presentation streams:

 - Creative Project

 - Research Project

-All students must have faculty support to publicly present their research or creative project in a juried setting.
+All students must have faculty support to publicly present their research or creative project.

-Undergraduate research and creative activities must have been pursued during the Summer 2023, Fall 2023, or Winter 2024 terms.
+Undergraduate research and creative activities being presented must have been pursued during the Summer 2023, Fall 2023, or Winter 2024 terms.
 Students cannot submit the same project as last year unless there are significant changes or advancements in the final outcome.

-The Forum focuses on knowledge translation, which refers to the translation of research findings into knowledge available to others beyond academia.
-In the context of a creative project this will involve the student describing their creative process to the audience in order to give the audience insights into the work of creative professionals.
+The Forum focuses on knowledge translation, which refers to the translation of research activities and findings into knowledge available to others beyond academia.
+In the context of a creative project this could involve the student describing their creative process and/or outputs to the audience in order to give the audience insights into the work of creative professionals.
 Information must be presented in accessible, non-technical, non-specialist language that can be understood by a layperson or non-specialist as well as by the expert.
-One main objective is to make the project understandable without trivializing or over-simplifying it.